antododo/tictactoeTuto/intro_en.md

-# Blockchain and games event
+# The Blockchain and games: a long term partership

-## 1. Introductory talk

 ### Emergence of The Virtual Economy